galaktor/raph.es/content/cv.md

 Those also happen to be things *nobody* brings along when they come in the door.

+<a href="#ethics">back to top</a>

 {{% anc design %}}
 ## Form follows function
-Although my university degree was specialized in Computer Science, another significant portion of the course was [Communication Design](https://en.wikipedia.org/wiki/Communication_design).
+Although my university [degree](#academia) was specialized in Computer Science, another significant portion of the course was [Communication Design](https://en.wikipedia.org/wiki/Communication_design).
 What I learned there strongly influences my perspective on *interfaces*.
 Not just GUIs but interfaces in general, and the kinds humans interact with in particular.

 Interfaces come in many forms.
 In source code formatting and REST APIs.
 The names of unit tests and the wording of a user story.
 UML diagrams and the structure of project's files.
 The log files used to debug a crash.

 The end consumer is not the only user of a system.
 Priorities will vary, but a bit of design can help improve every users' experience as they interact with a product.
 And as a result improve the product itself.

-That being said, I do have an artistic side that rears it's head occasionallly.
+That being said, I do have an artistic side that rears it's head occasionally.
 I love to draw.
 And when sufficiently inspired, I've been known to create icons, logos, artwork or mouse mats for projects I was involved on.

+<a href="#ethics">back to top</a>

 {{% anc lead %}}
 ## Walking the Walk